- Death & Loss of Life

 Wet towel at Lowe's

 If you must work outside in the heat, I highly recommend one of the new towel options sold at Lowe's.
 (I had to get one after I had my seizure August 30, 2013).
+I have also recently noticed them at Wal-Mart.

-They come in a regular towel, or a scarf thing you can wear around your neck or over your face, whatever is your preference.
+At Lowe's, they come in a regular towel, or a scarf thing you can wear around your neck or over your face, whatever is your preference.
 All you have to do is get it wet and flip it, somehow the technology in the towel cools and keeps you cool.
 Certainly worth the expense of NOT ending up in the hospital.

 I find the best place for a cool towel is at the back of your neck (but that could be just me.)